 To control gate access at your facility, you’ll need hardware and software that work together seamlessly.
 Here at storEDGE, we go one step further with fully-integrated cloud access control that allows you to monitor and control your entry and exit points from anywhere in the world via your storEDGE software.
 While cloud access control is the most advanced gate system, it may not be right for every property.
 Keep your ideal customer in mind when assessing gate access systems - their convenience and safety is of utmost importance.
 There are dozens of gate access and keypad features available, such as:

-As a self storage owner, you’ll use your gate access system and facility management software every single day.
+As a self storage owner, you’ll use your gate access control tools and facility management software every single day.
 Make sure your facility management software integrates seamlessly with all the major gate access providers to save you time, money, and hassle.
 You do not want to be updating tenant profiles with gate information and restricting gate access to delinquent tenants manually - it’ll take you hours every week!
-Automate the process by choosing a gate access system that integrates with your facility management software - this way, every time a new customer rents a unit online or at your facility’s on-site kiosk, they’ll receive a ready-to-use, custom gate code allowing them to move-in immediately.
+Even better - choose a facility management software with built-in gate, door, and elevator access control that offers industry-leading security, competitive rates, and state-of-the-art cloud-based keypad communication.
+Automate the process by choosing a gate access control system that integrates with your facility management software - this way, every time a new customer rents a unit online or at your facility’s on-site kiosk, they’ll receive a ready-to-use, custom gate code allowing them to move-in immediately.

 The takeaway: Integrating your gate access control system with your facility management software makes gate access ultra-convenient for both customers and managers.
 Don’t skip this crucial step!